Community-Based Organizations FAQs

-The number to call for services is 1-858-715-2350 for people experiencing homelessness.
-Other resources are also available at 211, such as food, health, utility, housing, financial income and employment, as well as other types of resources.
-You can call 211 or go to https://211sandiego.org/ for more information, and click on one of the associated tabs.
+Resources are available through 211 San Diego, such as food, health services, utilities, housing, financial assistance, as well as other types of resources.
+You can call 2-1-1 or go to https://211sandiego.org/ for more information.

 How the County inform Refugee and Immigrants for any new updates of

 COVID-19 who have lower English proficiency or speak different languages?